flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 by upstream with the intention of maintaining it in an official capacity.

-#### End-of-life dependencies
+### End-of-life dependency policy

 Submissions using an end-of-life runtime, extension or baseapp will not be accepted.

-Submissions that use high-risk, end-of-life software, such as OpenSSL 1.x, Python 2, or Qt5 WebKit, and request the network or any other invasive permissions may be rejected due to security concerns.
+Submissions that use high-risk, end-of-life software, such as OpenSSL 1.x, Python 2, or Qt5 WebKit, and request the network or any other invasive permissions will not be accepted.

-Submissions using end-of-life dependencies may not be accepted in some cases.

-Submissions where the main application is itself end-of-life may be rejected, unless the submitter can demonstrate their ability to maintain it for the foreseeable future and perform runtime upgrades.
+Submissions where the main application is itself end-of-life will not be accepted unless the submitter can demonstrate their ability to maintain it for the foreseeable future and perform runtime upgrades.

-#### Unacceptable software design practices
+### Software design and distribution policy

-Submissions that include antipatterns or insecure design choices, for example, disabling or ignoring security checks, insecure cryptography practices, exposing sensitive information, overly permissive configurations etc. will not be accepted.
+Applications that include insecure or harmful design choices, such as disabling or bypassing security mechanisms, using insecure cryptographic practices, exposing or accessing sensitive information, or shipping overly permissive configurations will not be accepted.

-Submissions with unethical, manipulative or exploitative software designs will not be accepted.
-Submissions that promote gambling or games of chances involving real-world money will not be accepted.
+Submissions that employ unethical, manipulative, or exploitative design patterns will also be rejected.
+Applications promoting gambling or games of chance involving real-world money are not permitted.

+Projects must demonstrate reasonable structure, organization, maintainability, and be distributed in a verifiable manner.
+Open source and source-available projects must follow established conventions of their respective ecosystem.

-#### Extensions or BaseApps
+### Extensions or BaseApps

 Flatpak extensions that add support for new languages, language specific tooling etc. or BaseApps will need a clear use case defined and prospective users to be accepted.

-#### Structure and organisation

-The project that is being submitted (if open source or source available), should be well-organised, structured and should follow the established conventions of the programming language it uses.
-They must also be distributed in a sensible manner such as through Git tags or tarballs hosted on well-known hosts so that it is easy to consume the source from the Flatpak manifest and verify it.
-Proprietary apps must also be distributed in sensible manner such as through tarballs or some binary formats hosted on a well-known host.
-The submission may be subject to additional scrutiny if it exhibits signs of poor structure, bad practices, instability, or obfuscation.

-#### Trust and history
+### Trust and history

 Submission decisions may take a submitter's prior conduct into account.